Sullivan-Lab/project_ecolmemory/README.md

 ## Introduction

-This repository allows readers to run models to reproduce results and figures of the paper "Ecological memory mediates plant biomass response to multiple global change drivers", currently submitted to *Ecology Letters*.
+This repository allows readers to run models to reproduce results and figures of the paper "Eutrophication and one-time physical disturbance mediate ecological memory of plant biomass", currently submitted to *Ecology Letters*.

 ## Workflow